QTableWidget: How to remove subsequent rows on new row insert?

 self.moves_widget.setRowCount(row + 1)

-# Clear selection so we don't re-delete next time.
+# Clear the selection so the next move appends normally.

 self.moves_widget.clearSelection()